oracle-livelabs/security/database/advanced/intro/intro-key-vault.md

 ### Overview
 *Estimated Time to complete the workshop*: 55 minutes

 This workshop is the SECOND of two Hands-On Labs dedicated to encrypting data at rest within the Oracle Database.
 The first workshop, DB Security – ASO (Transparent Data Encryption & Data Redaction) covers transparent data encryption (TDE).
 This second workshop covers the important topic of managing encryption keys.
-Here, we will migrate an encrypted database to Oracle Key Vault for centralized key management.
+Here, we will migrate an encrypted database to Oracle Key Vault for centralized key management and walk through a typical Key Vault deployment.

 Based on an OCI architecture, deployed in a few minutes with a simple internet connection, it allows you to test DB Security use cases in a complete environment already pre-configured by the Oracle Database Security Product Manager Team.